Zeioth/compiler.nvim/README.md

 * cobol

 ## Dependencies
-Some languages require you manually install their compilers in your machine (so we are able to call it):
+Some languages require you manually install their compilers in your machine, so we are able to call them:

 * C#: `mono-mcs`
 * python: for the compiled versions of python you need to have `pip install pyinstaller nuitka`